 But when you compare them to micro-influencers, their created sponsored content is not as authentic and trustworthy.

 In fact, research funded by Experticity, and conducted by the Keller Fay Group and Dr. Jonah Berger, found that 82% of consumers consider a micro-influencer’s purchase recommendations to be trustworthy.

 It’s clear that the benefits of working with micro-influencers outweigh those of macro-influencers.
-Based on this comparison, you can see that micro-influencers beat macro-influencers in almost every way.
-From engagement and relevance to affordability and authenticity.
+Based on this comparison, you can see that micro-influencers are the rising stars of the influencer marketing space.

-Now you have a better understanding of how micro-influencers can help you achieve your influencer marketing campaign goals.
-And for a fraction of the cost of macro-influencers.
-Whether you’re a startup, small business, or on a tight marketing budget; micro-influencers can deliver the most bang for your buck.
+Now you have a better understanding of how micro-influencers can help you achieve your influencer marketing goals.
+And that also, for just a fraction of the cost involved in working with macro-influencers.

 But this doesn’t mean that you should avoid working with macro-influencers.
 If you have the budget and you find a macro-influencer relevant to your campaign, you can partner with them.